 Some of these counterfactuals are low probability futures.
 They would have required a significant amount of foresight, a critical innovation, and/or courageous leadership to emerge.
 Others are higher probability.
 A good counterfactual should seem both valuable and at least plausible, under the right conditions.

-Significantly progressive yet also plausible alternative histories aren’t as easy to find as one might think.
-Bringing a valuable innovation or advance to the world ten years or more ahead of when it actually happened is a rule of thumb I like to use as a significance test for writing up a counterfactual for others to consider.
+Even so, significantly progressive yet also plausible alternative histories aren’t as easy to find as one might think.
+The rule of thumb I like to use as a test of “significance” for progress counterfactuals, is any strategy that would have been likely to bring an especially progressive (valuable) innovation or advance to the world ten years or more ahead of when it actually happened.

-Many candidate counterfactuals look promising at first, but as you learn more about the history around them, you’ll quickly discover hidden reasons why they never happened.
+Many candidate counterfactuals look promising at first, but as you learn more about the history around them, you will usually discover several good reasons why they never happened.
 Bad luck and lack of vision can prevent progress, but usually there are many other problems as well, problems for which there are no easy solutions.
 Realizing the problems that prevent more progressive futures is itself a great learning experience.

-But it makes sense only if we substantially rewrite history.
+Unfortunately, Mass Market Television in the 1930’s or early 1940’s only makes sense only if we substantially rewrite history.
 The Great Depression and World War II both greatly slowed TVs development in both the US and the UK.
 Taking either of those events out of the picture makes for a much less plausible and instructive counterfactual.
-For this story to be really valuable, we need a to find a strategy that would have allowed TV to scale during the Great Depression, in either the US or the UK.
+For this story to be really valuable, we need a to find a strategy that would have allowed TV to scale during the Great Depression and/or WWII, in either the US or the UK.
 I can’t presently find such a story.
 Maybe you can.

 In the US, the plutocrat David Sarnoff at RCA was able to monopolize TV’s patents and greatly slow its development so it wouldn’t interfere with his radio empire.
 But Sarnoff’s monopolizing didn’t impact TV in the UK in the 1930s.
 The main problem with 1930’s television was the limitations of the systems themselves.